mmunhall/backbone-workshop/README.md

 backbone-workshop
 =================

+This project is used in a guided workshop to help learn the Backbone library/framework.
+The master branch contains the finished, working application.
+The application uses a local storage adapter so no server-side technology is required.

+You can do the "workshop" on your own by checking out, in order, the branches below and diffing the changes between branches and writing the code yourself.
+Be aware that there are a few errors scattered across the brances that are usually corrected by checking out the next step.
+I will get around to correcting those errors soon.

+###TODO###
+1. Annotate the source for parsing in [Docco](http://jashkenas.github.io/docco/).
+2. Find and fix the inconsistencies between branches:
+    1. Missing workshop/swap-views-after-edit branch.

 workshop/start
 --------------
 Begin here.
 This branch contains the JavaScript dependencies, some CSS and an index.html file to get started.